johnpeart/johnpeart.github.io/src/posts/blogpost/2023-07-30-into-the-fediverse.md

 The distinctive thing about lots of federated social services is that they’re built on top of open web standards like *ActivityPub* and *Webmention*.
 These are standards that *any* website can adopt to plug themselves into the Fediverse.

-So that's what I've done!
+So that’s what I've done!

 ## I've added Fediverse features to this humble blog